High Precision IRAC Photometry Using PCRS Peak-Up

-PCRS peak-up has been added to the Spot observation planning tool
+PCRS peak-up is available through the Spot observation planning tool for

 in the cryogenic mission with IRS, provides enhanced accuracy in

 positioning a target on a science instrument FOV, and can improve

 greatly the photometric precision in staring mode observations.

 (see also Repeatable Pointing)